DavideGianatti/ImageClassification/README.md

 February 2023

 ## Fruit Image Classification
-This repository contains the implementation of various Convolutional Neural Network (CNN) architectures and classifiers (such as SVM) for image classification tasks.
+This repository contains the implementation of various Convolutional Neural Network (CNN) architectures and classifiers (such as Support Vector Machines) for image classification tasks.
 The models are trained, evaluated, and saved using TensorFlow, and several classifiers are implemented using scikit-learn.

 ### Project Structure